 If the parent/guardian appeals the decision of the Transportation Supervisor, within five (5) days of suspension of bus riding privileges, the District's Transportation Hearing Committee made up of one (1) Transportation Assistant Supervisor, two (2) administrators/counselors, who shall comprise the hearing panel, the superintendent or his/her designee, who shall act as the hearing officer, and a recorder who shall schedule an informal hearing to determine whether to revoke or reinstate riding privileges.
-The student and parent/guardian shall be notified of such hearing and may appear and show causes why the student should not have bus-ridi Committee are final. ng privileges revoked .
-The decisions of the Transportation Hearing - f Adoption: June 14, 2005 Legal Refere ence: NA
+The student and parent/guardian shall be notified of such hearing and may appear and show causes why the student should not have bus-riding privileges revoked.
+The decisions of the Transportation Hearing Committee are final.